 Dylan Tack is hit with an extra $359 for an impact wrench he orders from Amazon.com.
 Can this accidental billing be repaired?

-Question: Amazon charged my debit card $359 twice for an impact wrench I ordered recently.
-The company’s customer service agents couldn’t resolve the issue, and they instructed me to dispute the double-charge with my bank.
+I was double charged by Amazon.
+The company charged my debit card $359 twice for an impact wrench I ordered recently.
+The company’s customer service agents couldn’t resolve the issue.
+They instructed me to dispute the double-charge with my bank.

 Several months later, Visa resolved the dispute in my favor.
-From my perspective, we’re square — I got charged twice, and then Visa refunded me once.
+From my perspective, we’re square — I was double charged by Amazon, and then Visa refunded me once.

 However, Amazon is insisting I still owe them and put a hold on my account.
-I’ve tried talking with supervisors on the phone, I’ve e-mailed them documentation, and contacted @AmazonHelp on Twitter.
+I’ve tried talking with supervisors on the phone.
+And I’ve e-mailed them documentation.
+I also contacted @AmazonHelp on Twitter.

 Inspired by your site, I also sent an email to Dave Clark, the senior vice president of customer service.
 After many calls and emails, I’m totally stuck.
 Can you help me? — Dylan Tack, Portland, Ore.

-Answer: Amazon shouldn’t have charged you twice, obviously.
-And if it did, Amazon should have apologized and immediately reversed the erroneous charges.
+You should not have been double charged by Amazon, obviously.
+Amazon should have apologized and immediately reversed the erroneous charge.

 What happened to you is something Franz Kafka might have come up with — a bizarre tale with pretzel-like corporate logic that defies any common sense — but in this case, it would be true.